Diabetes education helps reduce the risk for developing diabetes and its complications.

 - 2017 National Standards for Diabetes Self-Management Education and Support [PDF]

 - Education Recognition Program

-American Diabetes Association, American Association of Diabetes Educators, and Academy of Nutrition and Dietetics
+American Diabetes Association, Association of Diabetes Care & Education Specialists, and Academy of Nutrition and Dietetics, and others

 Healthy Native Communities Partnership